 - Toilet Humor: "Rhode Island passes"; also the "calling an ox a bull" exchange.

-- Truth in Television: Vast amounts of dialogue and even song lyrics were lifted intact from the writings of the various Founding Fathers.
+- Vast amounts of dialogue and even song lyrics were lifted intact from the writings of the various Founding Fathers.
 In particular, "obnoxious and disliked" was John Adams' own description many decades after the fact of how he felt he was viewed by the Founders and the nation in general (although many historians feel he was an unreliable narrator in this respect), and his duets and discussions with the mental image of his wife Abigail are composed of passages from their letters to each other — including the "Saltpeter!"/"Pins!"
 Running Gag.
 Some of the most poetic passages, including "write to me with sentimental effusion", are direct quotes.

 - Similarly, every motion made on the floor of Congress, and every modification proposed or made to the Declaration (including the briefly heard objection about it not mentioning deep-sea fishing rights!) come directly from either the Congressional minutes or Jefferson's own notes from the revision of the Declaration into its final form.

 - The five dispatches read during the play are all composed of snippets taken from General Washington's actual dispatches.

 - Thomson recorded the final vote as 12 to nothing, with one abstention, but his records don't state if it was indeed New York.